indirect/andre.arko.net/_posts/2023-01-01-mastodon-missing-posts-with-empty-url-search-results.md

 ---
-title: "Mastodon missing posts, with empty URL search results"
+date: "2023-01-01T00:00:00Z"
-layout: post
+title: Mastodon missing posts, with empty URL search results
 ---

 **tl;dr** if you boot Mastodon without `LOCAL_DOMAIN` once, you might be unable to fetch posts from some other instances.
 If searching for a post URL returns nothing, try running `bin/rails r 'Account.representative.update!(username: ENV["LOCAL_DOMAIN"])'`.
 That fixed things for me.